 There’s this point, about halfway through a six player game of “Jamaica” when you start feeling a little unsteady.
 Your holds are looking near empty, but you’ve got one or two treasures sitting to the side, and you just keep thinking to yourself “when am I gonna get hit?!”

 Designed by Malcolm Braff, Bruno Cathala & Sébastien Pauchon

 Art by Mathieu Leyssenne

 Published by Game Works

 Unfortunately, the one hang-up I have with “Jamaica” has always been the treasure cards.
 These cards are rewarded for being the first to reach certain spaces on the board.
-The issue here is that some of these cards give the player a special power, and when a player is able stack multiple powers early on it can create a runaway leader.
+Most of these cards provide bonus points but a few will give the player a special power.
+When a player is able stack multiple treasures early on it can create a runaway leader situation.
 While this doesn’t happen often, it will diminish the fun for other players.
 (I feel like it’s incredibly important to note at this point that the expansion “The Crew” completely solves this issue.
 This expansion will be reviewed at a later date.)